petterthowsen/Zen/README.md

                      / //\|  __/| | | |
                      /____/ \___||_| |_|

-          Programming should promote feelings of Zen.
+          "Programming should promote feelings of Zen."
 ```

 Programming should promote feelings of Zen.